Production Pottery Policy

 How do we monitor and address production work?

-We want members to enjoy the process of making, and we realize they will produce multiples of forms and pieces as they learn and enjoy the space.
-Our management team trusts that our members will respect material usage and culture as per our our etiquette and code of conduct policy.
+We want club members and students to enjoy the process of making, and we realize they will produce multiples of forms and pieces as they learn and enjoy the studio space.
+Our management team trusts that club and class members will respect material usage and culture as per our our etiquette and code of conduct policy.

 If you are making a few pieces for a friend, planning to give gifts for the holidays, or giving work away for fun, we understand and it’s perfectly fine.